C&C Yachts: Expansion

 C&C's reputation was based on its racing successes.
 The year of the merger brought a challenge for the Canada's Cup, a match-race between Canada and the US.
-C&C's custom shop, Bruckmann Manufacturing of Oakville, Ontario, built the three Canadian defenders, one of which, Manitou, beat the Sparkman and Stephens-designed Niagara.
+C&C's custom shop, Bruckmann Manufacturing of Oakville, Ontario, built the three Canadian defenders, Manitou, Bagatelle and True North, of which, Manitou, beat the Sparkman and Stephens-designed Niagara.
 In 1971 hull #1 of the 43 ft "Limited Edition" series, Arieto, won first in Class B of the SORC, and the Montego Bay Race.
 Also in 1971, Endurance, a 43-footer as well, won the Chicago-Mackinac Race.
 In 1972, Condor, the prototype Redline 41 won SORC overall and the 43 foot Arieto won the Nassau and Governor's cups.

 During the formative years of C&C Yachts the company sold their early racing hull molds to build capital for development of a comprehensive line of C&C branded racer/cruisers.
 For example, the venerable Redline 41 design was sold to Lindsay Plastics for production and became the Newport 41 which was later produced by Capital Yachts.

 The demands of managing a large multi-national company, with the attendant problems of finance and being answerable to a board of directors, in 1973 led Cuthbertson to take on the position of president, and hand over his design responsibilities to Robert Ball.

 High oil prices and a strong Canadian dollar provided the environment for rapid growth for C&C and the entire sailing industry.
 In 1974, Cuthbertson was elected to membership in the Royal Canadian Academy of Arts.
 C&C experienced double-digit growth throughout the decade of the 1970s.
 Plant expansion into the Port of Rhode Island and 56,000 square foot facility in Middletown, Rhode Island, and the development of a dealer network, proved instrumental factors in a strong business model, but in Kiel, Germany the firm ran into foreign exchange problems when the Deutschmark doubled 1977-1979.
 Hank Evans joined the company in 1977 to establish a network of inland dealers and once that job was done he stepped into the role of sales manager for the entire line.
 Dealers found it easy to sell a product with a strong reputation for reliability and high performance.
 But the death of George Cassian in 1979 cast its pall over affairs.